top of page

 Dr Emily Kendrick, an expert in toxicology, led the forensics team.
 She wore a white wrinkled, plastic forensic overall with bulky goggles and what seemed like a heavy respirator.
 She had been told that the room stunk of paint with a slight scent of bitter almonds; some poisons may have been involved.
 She had been given the crucial information by Detective Maxwell on arrival.
 There were hints of foul play behind the mysterious death of John Hayle.
 Dr Kendrick put on a few other pairs of gloves and left the police and Detective to question Mrs Hayles.

 John Hayle lay limp, in the middle of the room, on a wooden chair his head resting on the half-painted canvas next to a closed window.
-He wore brown worn-out overalls, his chest bare and heavily stained with different shades of reds, blues, purples and many other colours.
+He wore brown worn-out overalls, his chest bare and heavily stained with different shades of reds, blues, purples, and many other colours.
 His hair was brown and messy; his haircut was terribly uneven.
 His hands, covered in paint, still, hung at his sides.
 The index finger, of his right hand, was decorated with a shiny and polished copper ring with colourful gemstones in the order of a blue one, then a red one, then a deeper and darker blue one, then a green one, then a clear one with hints of orange and an orange one.

 Dr Kendrick and her lead forensic medical examiner, Ed Thompson, analysed the body while the rest looked around for other forms of evidence.
 His hands had burns¹ on them.
 Slowly they flipped over the stiff body², his face and neck were flushed (cherry) red³ and in some places on his face, where he had come in contact with the paint, there were burns.
 His eyes were closed.
 Dr. Kendrick took a cotton swab and took a sample of the mixed paint on his chest and carefully placed it into a tube which was then placed into a plastic bag inside another plastic bag.